TransitApp/SVWebViewController/README.md

 ### SVWebViewControllerActivity

-Starting in iOS 6 Apple now uses UIActivity to let you show additional sharing methods in share sheets.
-SVWebViewController comes with "Open in Safari" and "Open in Chrome" activities.
+Starting in iOS 6 Apple uses `UIActivity` to let you show additional sharing methods in share sheets. `SVWebViewController` comes with "Open in Safari" and "Open in Chrome" activities.
 You can easily add your own activity by subclassing `SVWebViewControllerActivity` which takes care of a few things automatically for you.
 Have a look at the Safari and Chrome activities for implementation examples.
-Feel free to send it as a pull request if you feel like sharing!
+Feel free to send it as a pull request once you're done!

 ## Credits